alexpolt/alexpolt.github.io/src/error-handling.md

   A couple words about tools like *assert*.
 We can see that it's usually used to solve the pseudo error problem, verify preconditions.
-So their primary purpose is to assist the type system but keep the code efficient.
+So their primary purpose is to assist the type system but keep the code efficient (it seems that *assert* is more part of a testing system).
   Take vector subscript as an example: should we be checking out of bounds access every time or just assert it?
 Asserting is the only valid option because we don't write buggy soft (at least we do our best).
 And buggy soft is not something we should accept as a new normal.

   Another important aspect is **exception safety in C++**.
 Again, if we rule out API calls and out of memory then ideally we have no point of failure (we can't fight pseudo errors so I ignore it).